sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

   - Remote user with `Admin` role mapped to a global `remote-user-su` user who is part of `admin` group and is a `sudoer`
   - In the future, this "global user" approach will be revisited so that remote users are authenticated with their own username so that their activities may be properly audited.

+#### 1.1.1.5 Certificate-based Authentication for REST and gNMI
+For the initial release, it will be assumed that certificates will be managed outside of the NBIs.
+That is, no CLIs or REST/gNMI interfaces will be implemented to support public key infrastructure management for certificates and certificate authorities.
+Certificates will be manually generated and copied into the system via Linux utilities.

+The REST server and gNMI server will use the same trust store for certificates, found at a location such as `/usr/local/share/ca-certificates`.
+The trust store itself must be managed by [existing Linux tools](https://manpages.debian.org/jessie/ca-certificates/update-ca-certificates.8.en.html).

+The REST server and gNMI server must implement a method by which a username can be determined from the presented client certificate, so that the username can thus be passed to Translib for RBAC enforcement.
+The username may be derived from the Subject field of the X.509v3 certificate, or it can be mapped to a user's home directory, similar to how SSH RSA keys are managed.

+(TODO/DELL: decide on a single approach here)

+Users must be informed by way of documentation so that they know how to manage their certificate infrastructure in order to properly facilitate REST and gNMI communication.

 ### 1.1.2 Configuration and Management Requirements